Switching From Sole Prop to S Corp: A Simple Guide

 • You want to avoid double taxation: Corporations are great for protecting assets, but they’re not so great for taxes.
 C corporations pay tax on their profits, and their shareholders pay tax on dividends or other distributions they receive.
 By electing S corp status, any dividends or distributions will only be taxed once: at the shareholder level.

-As part of our monthly bookkeeping and tax services, Bench offers unlimited, on-demand tax consultations.
+As part of our business tax services, Bench offers year-round tax consultations to help you optimize your tax situation.
 Our tax professionals can help you with all your tax questions, like deciding if S corp election is right for you.

-With a Bench Tax Advisor on your team, you can rest easy knowing your business is optimized to reduce your biggest annual expense—your tax burden.
+With a Bench Tax Advisor on your team, you can rest easy knowing your business is set up to reduce your biggest annual expense—your tax bill.

 Take back your time spent maintaining financials by using our full-service suite of bookkeeping, tax prep, and advisory services.
 Learn more.